didiersmith/steve/chapters/filberts-enlightenment.md

 "How are you doing, Steve?" he thought.

 "Kinda stressed, actually.
-Murdoch is breathing down my neck about the aligned AI production race.
-How's that going, by the way?"
+Murdoch's breathing down my neck about something.
+Thanks for asking!"

 A stray bullet cracked though the air and punched through the far wall, inches from Annabel's head.
 She smacked his leg and hissed, "hurry up!"

-"Yeah, it's going great thanks!"
+"Sorry to hear that!"
 Filbert responded, not bothering to ask who Murdoch was.
-"Almost there.
-Hit a bit of a snag though."
+"Hey, so about the AI alignment race...we've hit a bit of a snag."

 "Mhm?"
 Steve replied.
 "So being cornered and shot at wasn't part of your plan?"

 Another bullet punched through the wall, shattering a plastic box of railgun ammo.
 Projectiles scattered all over the concrete floor.

-"I was wondering if you could perhaps help us out.
+"Can't say that it was.
+I was wondering if you could perhaps help us out.
 A little deus ex machina.
 Maybe hand out a smiting or two."

 The voice in Filbert's head went quiet for a moment as Steve pondered his options.